-The University of Baltimore’s Center for Drug Policy and Enforcement (CDPE) will manage a $3.5 million grant from the Office of National Drug Control Policy for the federal program known as Combating Opioid Overdose through Community-level Intervention Initiative (COOCLI).
+The University of Baltimore’s Center for Drug Policy and Enforcement (CDPE) will manage a $4.5 million grant from the Office of National Drug Control Policy for the federal program known as the Combating Opioid Overdose Through Community-level Intervention Initiative (COOCLI).
 With this grant, the center will fund and study innovative initiatives that:

-- Undertake research activities that entail implementing and evaluating community-based efforts to fight the opioid overdose epidemic; and
+- undertake research activities that entail implementing and evaluating community-based efforts to fight the opioid-involved overdose epidemic

-- Support and promote the partnership of law enforcement and public health agencies, whose collaboration is critical to reducing overdose and other harms of opioid (mis)use.
+- support and promote the partnership of law enforcement and public health agencies, whose collaboration is critical to reducing overdose and other harms of opioid-involved (mis)use.

-CDPE and UB officials will begin accepting applications for subawards from the grant on October 1, 2018.
-Applications are due to UB no later than October 31, 2018.
-Organizations that wish to apply for funding for their opioid intervention effort may do so by following the instructions provided in the application guidelines found below.
+CDPE and UB officials will begin accepting applications for subawards from the grant on Oct.
+1, 2019.
+Applications are due to UB no later than Nov.
+1, 2019.
+Organizations that wish to apply for funding for their opioid-related intervention effort may do so by following the instructions provided in the application guidelines found below.